SuffolkLITLab/EfileProxyServer/docs/adr/006-slf4j-as-logger-and-jdk-backing.md

 Author: Bryce Willey

-Status: Partially chosen, partially in progress
+Date: 2021-07-19

+Status: Implemented, overridden by [ADR 007](007-logback-as-logger-backing.md)

 We need to have some sort of logging system by the time we are running in production, as `System.err.println(...)` is a bit difficult to introspect after the fact, and those logs can easily get swamped in other, less useful prints.

-Most of the actual advice here was from https://sematext.com/blog/java-logging.
+Most of the actual advice here was from [this blog](https://sematext.com/blog/java-logging).

 ## Considered Alternatives